USDLA Presents NDLW 2020

 This panel session will be hosted by the Chair of USDLA and will describe how the National Telecommunications and Information Administration (NTIA) is mapping broadband infrastructure through the entire United States.
 This program is in its infancy and will produce helpful data to decrease the digital divide.

-- Jeff Sobuka, Vice President and State Broadband Director, Arizona Commerce Authority
+- Jeff Sobotka, Vice President and State Broadband Director, Arizona Commerce Authority

 - Tim Moyer, Director of the National Broadband Availability Map